promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 Each step requires e-mailing an expert, scheduling time &mdash; days or weeks out &mdash; for them to stop what they are doing, and then sitting with them so they can tell us what is wrong and what is right.
 But communication is a bottleneck.
 There are two options

-1. We communicate properly, as frequently as CRISP-DM demand, and risk both annoying our experts and dragging out our project out by months (or longer).
+1. We communicate properly, as frequently as CRISP-DM requires, and risk both annoying our experts and dragging out our project out by months (or longer).
 2. We do not communicate and risk delivering something likely to fail or to be rejected by decision-makers.

 Stakeholder rejection may rightly occur because, in failing to consult decision-makers, we have not understood their needs and have delivered something unwanted or unusable; or because we have made something opaque (Machine Learning is opaque by nature), which they do not understand and cannot be expected to trust.